briannacarrasco/intro-to-programming/week-1-student/notes/DAY 1 - services - service oriented architecture.md

     - Particular libraries, frameworks, etc
 .NET creates an assembly
 notes:
-i found it interesting how stack overflow has 15 developers i also found it intersting that in vs a project is the same thing as an assembly
+can you explain why you use a semicolon after namespace i found it interesting how stack overflow has 15 developers i also found it intersting that in vs a project is the same thing as an assembly